 Here is what happens next.

-In the film interview, Raeanne explains that she “uses” cocaine.
+In the film interview, Raeanne explains that she “used” cocaine in a moment of weakness.
 And she also explains that the father, Chris was unaware of this.
 And as you watch the film and you watch Chris and listen to him, you begin to see that he truly, by all accounts did not know.
 And so, if he didn’t know, he’s probably also not using.

 Now, mom (Raeanne) rightly fears that her daughter is about to be taken.
 And because she knows that this is the punishment we mete out on (some) mothers who use (some) drugs, she asks Chris to also lie to CPS.